 Probably most troubling is Hillsong’s embrace of the Word of Faith movement.
 From the Hillsong website: “We believe that God wants to heal and transform us so that we can live healthy and blessed lives in order to help others more effectively.”
 Going along with the teaching that God always wills to heal and that “blessed” equals “healthy” is the prosperity gospel, which adds that God wills to enrich us financially.
 In Pastor Brian Houston’s 1999 book You Need More Money, he promotes the prosperity gospel: “We have to become comfortable with wealth, and break the bondage, guilt and condemnation of impoverished thinking.
 Poverty is definitely not God’s will for His people.
 In fact, all His promises talk of blessing and prosperity” (page 8).
 Houston insists that he only promotes seeking wealth for unselfish purposes—such as investing in ministry—but it is hard to reconcile the idea that “poverty is definitely not God’s will” with Paul’s teaching to be “content in any and every situation, whether well fed or hungry, whether living in plenty or in want” (Philippians 4:12, emphasis added).

-The Hillsong Church has been criticized recently for its leaders’ reticence to take a position on homosexuality.
-Hillsong New York Pastor Carl Lentz, in a televised interview with Katie Couric, declined to comment on gay marriage: “Often people want you to make these big statements about things [e.g., gay marriage] and I don’t believe it’s fair.
-I don’t think a public forum is always the best place to talk about something that’s so sensitive and important to so many because in a public forum there’s no discussion there.”
+The Hillsong Church has been criticized for its leaders’ reticence to take a position on homosexuality.
+Former Hillsong New York Pastor Carl Lentz, fired in 2021 for marital infidelity, declined to comment on gay marriage in a televised 2013 interview: “Often people want you to make these big statements about things [e.g., gay marriage] and I don’t believe it’s fair.
+I don’t think a public forum is always the best place to talk about something that’s so sensitive and important to so many because in a public forum there’s no discussion there” (quoted by Meeks, G., “NYC Megachurch Pastor Believes Sexuality Shouldn’t Be Discussed in Public Forum,” Charisma News, 12/20/2013).
 The fact that any issue is “sensitive” or “important” should not prevent a pastor from clearly communicating God’s Word in a public forum.
 Can we only answer direct questions about morality privately or when we can “discuss” the matter?

 As with many ministries, there are positive and negative facets to Hillsong.
 Are there people being saved through the Hillsong Church?
 Yes, and we praise God for that.
-Can a Christian worship the Lord with Hillsong-produced music?
-Absolutely.
-Can a person be carried away by emotion and misled into the false idea that God always wants us to be healthy and rich?
+Can a Christian worship the Lord with a Hillsong-produced song?
+Yes.
+Can a person be misled with the false idea that God always wants us to be healthy and rich?
 Unfortunately, yes.
+Should a church exercise discernment in the matter of song choice and where the royalties are going?
+Again, yes.
 “Do not treat prophecies with contempt but test them all; hold on to what is good” (1 Thessalonians 5:20–21).